 "After the Ball" is a short story set in Beau Rivage, a city where fairy tales come to life, and ancient stories are played out again and again.
-You can read more about the cursed fairy-tale characters of Beau Rivage in my novel Kill Me Softly.
+You can read more about the cursed fairy-tale characters of Beau Rivage in my novels Kill Me Softly and Tear You Apart.

 story by Sarah Cross © 2012

 illustrations by Oona Pohjolainen © 2012

 Midnight arrived, on the third and final night of the ball, and Dusty’s enchanted gown started shedding flowers.

 Flowers fell from her dress as she ran down the hotel staircase.
 She lost one of her golden shoes, but didn’t go back for it, because the prince was behind her, yelling “Wait!” in that desperate, confused way that didn’t sound like him at all.
 The golden strands of her hair were reverting to their natural black, and as she ducked into the waiting limo, she covered her head with her hands, as if she could hold on to her disguise.